KaniBog/KaniBog-s-Portfolio/README.md

 ---

 ## 🧹 Step 3 — Detect and Remove Duplicates
-This dataset had many repeated records — so I used `ROW_NUMBER()` to identify them.
+This dataset contained numerous duplicate records, so I used the `ROW_NUMBER()` function to identify them.
+Next, I created a new staging table, `layoffs_staging2`, to remove the duplicates.
+This approach bypassed the MySQL limitation that prevents the direct deletion of duplicate rows using CTE, ensuring that only distinct values were retained in the new table.

 ![Removing Duplicates Query](images/removing_duplicates.png)

-Now the data is clean enough to explore.
+Now the data is clean enough for the following sections of Explorotary Data Analysis (EDA).

 ---